-Chad’s in a nutshell: One of the oldest colleges in the University, St Chad’s is spread out among superb historic locations in mediaeval Durham.
-We pride ourselves on maintaining the very highest academic standards, with students studying for everything under the sun in a relaxed, open, supportive atmosphere.
-We’re small enough to make our claim to being a community more than mere rhetoric, but we’re also large enough to give people plenty of scope simply to be themselves, and to make some wonderfully unlikely friendships with people from very different backgrounds.
+Chad’s in a nutshell: One of the oldest colleges in the University, St Chad’s is spread out among superb historic locations in the heart of mediaeval Durham.
+We pride ourselves on maintaining the very highest academic standards, with students studying the whole range of Durham degrees in a relaxed, open, supportive atmosphere.
+We’re small enough to ensure that our claim to being a community is more than mere rhetoric, but we’re also large enough to be quite a diverse community which gives people scope simply to be themselves, and to make some wonderfully unlikely friendships with people from very different backgrounds.
 Chad’s is a wonderful place to learn to see the world from a whole variety of different perspectives – fundamental to being truly educated!

-The College is remarkably situated, occupying a dramatic site just fifty metres from Durham Cathedral – a World Heritage Site.
-Beyond the back gardens, the land falls away into the wooded gorge of the River Wear which girds the high peninsula, once the citadel of the Prince Bishops and a symbol of Norman power.
+Location: The College is beautifully situated, occupying a dramatic site just a few metres from Durham Cathedral – a World Heritage Site.
+Beyond the back gardens, the land falls away into the wooded gorge of the River Wear which winds round our high peninsula – once the citadel of the Prince Bishops and a symbol of Norman power.

-Chad’s students come from all over the UK, from Europe and from over twenty different countries overseas.
-A large majority of our UK students come from the state sector, and everyone who can make the grades is encouraged to apply.
+Diversity Chad’s students come from all over the UK, from Europe and from all over the world.
+A majority of our UK students come from the state sector, and anyone who can make the grades is encouraged to apply.
 We offer a range of scholarships and bursaries to support first generation students and students from under-represented communities in particular.

-Ideally-sized at just over 500 students, the College offers students the twin advantages of being part of a small, supportive, historic liberal-minded college, while being fully part of one of the larger and best universities in Britain.
+Size: Perfectly-sized (in our view) at just over 550 students, the College offers students the twin advantages of being part of a small, supportive, historic, inclusive community, while being fully part of one of the best universities in the UK.

-The College is particularly committed to internationalism, co-sponsoring, for instance, the Ruth First Fellowship, which brings a postgraduate from Southern Africa to study for a year.
-In addition, we sponsor a project in South Africa itself, where our students volunteer for eight weeks over the summer in schools in the Eastern Cape.
+International: The College is particularly committed to internationalism, co-sponsoring, for instance, the Ruth First Scholarship, which brings a postgraduate from Southern Africa to study for a year.
+Hear more from our international students in the video below.

-Every college says it’s friendly and has great spirit, and that’s no doubt true.
+Community: Every college says it’s friendly and has great spirit, and that’s no doubt true.
 But what makes Chad’s just a bit different is not only the College’s relaxed atmosphere, but the way students and staff work together.
 At St Chad’s, students share in the actual governance of the College, which is a self-governing institution recognised by the University.
 Because we share governance with students, there is little of the ‘we-they’ atmosphere you often find in large institutions, and there are countless opportunities to get involved and join, initiate, lead and help to run things.
 Chad’s is an enterprising and creative place, always encouraging people to “have a go”.
 We have an active college tutor team and a wonderful Senior Common Room and Alumni community who are keen to support our students.
 This is a real community for real adults – some young and some a bit older – who are keen to take personal responsibility and to make a difference, while still having the time of their lives.

 “Chad’s is a small community that allows you to get to know everyone, regardless of age or common room.
 It is also an academic environment that allows you to reach your potential.”